 During an otoplasty procedure, the surgeon will administer an anesthetic to the patient.
 If the patient is a child, they will receive a general anesthetic.
 Adult patients will likely receive a local anesthetic, possibly combined with sedation.

 After the anesthetic takes full effect, the surgeon will proceed to make an incision at the back of the patient’s ear, and then apply some permanent stitches.
 The stitches will play an important role in holding back the outer part of the ear.
-Depending on the situation, the plastic surgeon may remove cartilage pieces from the ear.
+Depending on the situation, the plastic surgeon may remove ear cartilage pieces or excess skin.

 The average amount of time that an otoplasty procedure should take is 2 hours at most.
 It is important to note that the incision the plastic surgeon makes behind the ears at the beginning of the procedure will likely leave a scar.

-However, patients shouldn’t worry too much about the scars because they will be thin and unnoticeable, well-hidden behind the ears.
+However, patients shouldn’t worry too much about the scars because they will be thin and unnoticeable, well-hidden behind the ears thanks to the surgical technique applied by the surgeon.
 The best part is that the scar will mostly fade away after a while.

 We highly recommend that you get a board-certified plastic surgeon to perform an otoplasty procedure for you.
 Inexperienced surgeons may produce disappointing or inconsistent results.
 At Becker Plastics, our team consists of licensed, board-certified, surgeons who will handle your ears with care.